man455/wordpress-job-manager/readme.txt

     *    Simple interface for viewing all applicants
     *    List can be filtered based on any criteria in your custom application form
     *    Email individual or groups of candidates, to keep them updated on new job opportunities in your organisation
+	*    Interview scheduling, linked directly to jobs and applications
+	*    Internal comments, for easy reference when you need to decide

 Related links: